What Is Greenwashing? Top Examples You Need To Know

 As society's environmental consciousness rises, people recognise greenwashing when they see it and are pushing for solutions.
 While this is a major step in the right direction, it can incent unethical businesses to chase profits through deceitful marketing tactics that hide their lack of sustainable practices.
 To protect consumers, all environmental statements must be backed up by tangible evidence verifying their authenticity, through ESG ratings systems, and by consumer pressure.

-KnowESG is constantly growing its listing of Company ESG Profiles, where you can compare corporate performance across various ESG Ratings.
+KnowESG is constantly growing its listing of Company ESG Profiles, where you can compare corporate performance and business practices across various ESG Ratings.

 Frequently Asked Questions (FAQs)